Elvis Andrus Player Props: White Sox vs. Twins

-The Chicago White Sox, including Elvis Andrus (batting .167 in his past 10 games, with a double, two walks and three RBI), battle starting pitcher Louie Varland and the Minnesota Twins at Guaranteed Rate Field, Wednesday at 7:10 PM ET.
+The Chicago White Sox and Elvis Andrus, who went 0-for-3 with an RBI last time in action, battle Pablo Lopez and the Minnesota Twins at Guaranteed Rate Field, Thursday at 2:10 PM ET.

-He had a hitless showing in his previous game (0-for-3) against the Twins.
+He had a hitless performance in his most recent game (0-for-3 with an RBI) against the Twins.

 Elvis Andrus Game Info & Props vs. the Twins